TeamStacks/hw4/README.md

 The light theme is not very legible.

 Since we are using the formula Total = Qty * Weight * Gold % + Premium (https://groups.google.com/forum/#!topic/ucsd-cse-134b-spring-2015/Ven54JMGjtc) to calculate the total value of the metal, overall change will always be zero as it does not involve market price.

+For whatever reason, we are unable to dynamically modify the c3js tooltip text color and background color despite being able to set the CSS with JavaScript for all other parts of the graphs.

 # Thank you!